The Best Turkey Seasoning Blend – Quick Facts

 Instructions

-- Combine ingredients in a small bowl; Stir to combine.
+- Mix: Put all ingredients in a small bowl; Stir to combine.

-- Pat turkey dry with clean paper towel.
-Drizzle with olive oil or avocado oil – alternatively you can rub all over with softened butter.
-Season generously with the homemade turkey rub (including under the skin where you are able).
+- Prep Turkey: Pat turkey dry with clean paper towel.
+Drizzle with olive oil or avocado oil – alternatively you can rub with softened butter.
+Season generously with the homemade turkey seasoning (including under the skin, where you are able).

-- Use in your favorite turkey recipes – we love this Smoked Turkey Recipe or Grilled Turkey!
+- Cook Turkey: Use in your favorite turkey recipes – we love this Smoked Turkey Recipe or the Best Grilled Turkey!

 Notes